Abderrahmane-Br/legal-doctrine-challenge/README.md

 ---
 ## 📍 Overview

-Completed Legal Doctrine assignement including all required tasks and extra features added for a better user experience.
+Completed and deployed Legal Doctrine assignement including all required tasks and extra features added for a better user experience.
 The solution tries to follow the SOLID principles and implements ReactJS best practices.

-🌐 Live app: <a href="https://legal-doctrine-challenge.netlify.app/" target="_blank">**Demo : legal-doctrine-challenge.netlify.app**</a>
+🌐 Live app on Netlify: <a href="https://legal-doctrine-challenge.netlify.app/" target="_blank">**Demo : legal-doctrine-challenge.netlify.app**</a>

 Stack:
 - ReactJS